misd-service-development/linkify-bundle/README.md

 LinkifyBundle
 =============

-Adds [Linkify](https://github.com/misd-service-development/php-linkify) to your Symfony2 application, which converts URLs and email addresses into HTML links.
+Adds [Linkify](https://github.com/misd-service-development/php-linkify) to your Symfony2 application, which converts URLs and email addresses in HTML (or plain text) to HTML links.

 Authors
 -------